opds-community/drafts/best-practices/borrowing.md

 }
 ```

+## 2. Authentication

-Borrow links usually require authentication from the client using [Authentication for OPDS 1.0](../authentication-for-opds-1.0).
+Borrow links usually require authentication from the client using [Authentication for OPDS 1.0](../authentication-for-opds-1.0.md).

-In order to optimize this interaction, catalogs should use the `authenticate` property and identify the Authentication Document involved in this process.
+In order to optimize this interaction, catalogs should use the `authenticate` property and identify the [Authentication Document](../authentication-for-opds-1.0.md#2-authentication-document) that will be returned by the server.

 ```json
 {